AY2425S2-CS2113-W12-2/tp/docs/UserGuide.md

 ```
 ___
 ## Budget: `budget`
-To enter budget tracker feature:
+To enter budget tracker feature, users can enter `budget` in the main menu.

 Format: `budget`